 The second iteration for PARALLELS AND PERIPHERIES took place in Detroit, Michigan at the Museum of Contemporary Art Detroit (MOCAD) in Winter 2018.
-This edition continued the inquiry of exploring how artist construct narratives via their practice and process.
-The crux of the exploration for the second edition sought to consider the role that art, technology, and science plays in the creation of these artworks and the discourse artist choose to have by working in these modalities.
-The exhibition highlighted the works of twelve artists, all of whom are actively utilizing art, technology and the sciences as a platform to respond to the dramatically shifting social, cultural, and political landscape born from centuries of collective and historical traumas designed to further oppress and subjugate disenfranchised communities.
+This edition continued the inquiry of exploring how artists construct narratives via their practice and process.
+The crux of the exploration for the second edition sought to consider the role that art, technology, and science played in the creation of these artworks, and the discourse artists choose to have by working in these modalities.
+The exhibition highlighted the works of twelve artists, all of whom are actively utilizing art, technology and the sciences as a platform to respond to the dramatically shifting social, cultural, and political landscape born from centuries of collective and historical traumas, designed to further oppress and subjugate disenfranchised communities.

 About the 2019 Mentor for the VisArts Emerging Curator Program:

 Larry Ossei-Mensah is a Ghanaian-American curator and cultural critic who uses contemporary art and culture as a vehicle to redefine how we see ourselves and the world around us.
-He has organized exhibitions and projects with artists at commercial and nonprofit spaces around the globe from, including: Firelei Báez, Ruby Amanze, Hugo McCloud, Brendan Fernandes and Peter Williams.
+He has organized exhibitions and projects with artists at commercial and nonprofit spaces from around the globe, including: Firelei Báez, Ruby Amanze, Hugo McCloud, Brendan Fernandes and Peter Williams.

 Ossei-Mensah currently serves as the Susanne Feld Hilberry Senior Curator at the Museum of Contemporary Art Detroit (MOCAD).
 He also is a co-founder of the 501c3 ARTNOIR in addition to being the guest curator launching Brooklyn Academy of Music‘s new Rudin Family Gallery in Fall 2019.